boraseoksoon/Throttler/README.md

 # Struct based (Deprecated)

-As of V2.0.0, struct based way is removed as deprecated in favor of Swift actor type.
+As of V2.0.0, struct based way was removed as deprecated in favor of Swift actor type.
 Please migrate to functions. (throttle, debounce and delay)

 # Requirements